haminotty21/AE502-Homework-2/README.md

 # AE502-Homework-2
-This is a repository holding the work done for homework for AE502.
+This is a repository holding the Matlab work complete for homework for AE502.

-Running the following scripts should produce all the calculations and work needed to provide the data used to generate the report on grade scope.
+Running the following scripts should produce all the calculations used to generate the report on grade scope.

 ## H2Q1.m